shivamnerwal1998/Tip-Calculator/README.md

  TipCalculator class :- this class contains all the methods </br>
  of Tip calculator like calculateTip , calculateBill etc. </br>
  Another class is InputException class which contains all the methods <br/>
- to handle possible exceptions arriving at runtime
- < javaScript coding conventions are followed />
+ to handle possible exceptions arriving at runtime</br> javaScript coding conventions are followed</br>
- < All possible execptions are handled />
+ All possible execptions are handled